Enter a keyword and click on Search to see results

 - support the active involvement of civil society networks and non-governmental organisations in policy implementation;

-- support the Structured Dialogue with young people and encourage their active participation in democratic life
+- support the Dialogue mechanisms with young people and encourage their active participation in democratic life

 - support exchanges of good practices, dialogue, mutual learning and cooperation among policy makers, practitioners and stakeholders from Programme and Partner Countries;